 Yes, we accept VISA and Mastercard.
 Amex not accepted.
 Due to COVID restrictions, we are now cashless to avoid any contamination.

 Can I book on the day?

 Yes, you can book on the day, subject to availability.
-You can call reservations from 7am, and will need to be at the Reef Fleet Terminal at 7.15am for check in.
+You can call reservations from 6.30 am, and you will need to be at the Reef Fleet Terminal at 7.15 am for check-in.

 How many people can your boat accommodate?

-Our catamaran, “Evolution”, is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.
-The boat has three floors and considerably spacious so there is plenty of room for everyone.
+Evolution is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.

-Our crew are all english speaking.
-Chinese speaking staff available on board daily.
+Our crew are English speaking.
+Chinese speaking staff available onboard.